brendanofallon/varcomp/README.md

  Various aggregate statistics will be written to standard output.
 Exactly what is computed is in flux and is likely to remain so for some time.

  varcomp makes extensive use of multiple external applications (callers, normalizers, aligners, comparison tools, etc).
-The paths to these applications must be defined in a configuration file called `comp.conf`.
+The paths to these applications must be defined in a standard python configuration file.
 By default, `injectvar.py` looks for a file called `comp.conf` in the active directory, but you can specify a path to it by using the `-c /path/to/configuration/file` argument.
 The format of the file is pretty straightforward, just a list of key=value pairs where the values are the paths to various executables.

 # Under the hood